Civil Asset Forfeiture Law

 Changes in Civil Asset Forfeiture Laws & Policy

-Reforms Are Not Strong Enough
+Reforms Good, But They Are Not Strong Enough

 New Policy From Washington

-It is clear that there is much work that needs to be done on both the federal and state levels regarding civil asset forfeiture policy.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C., Michigan’s premier criminal defense law firm, are committed to protecting citizens’ rights against unjust forfeiture claims, fighting for decades to ensure that the government is held to the highest standards.
-If you have been the victim of an unjust civil asset forfeiture, call (248) 263-6800 or complete a Request for Assistance Form.
-One of the firm’s experienced attorneys will discuss your case and help determine the the best strategy moving forward.
-When the government fails to meet its burden of proof, LEWIS & DICKSTEIN, P.L.L.C., will be there to stand up in court and see that justice is served.
+Much work must be done on the federal and state levels regarding civil asset forfeiture policy.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C., Michigan’s premier criminal defense law firm, are committed to protecting citizens’ rights against unjust forfeiture claims.
+Our team has fought to hold the government to the highest standards for decades.
+If you have been the victim of unjust civil asset forfeiture or believe the government has seized an unfair portion of your assets, call us for help.
+One of the firm’s experienced forfeiture attorneys will discuss your case and help determine the best strategy moving forward.
+When the government fails to meet its burden of proof, LEWIS & DICKSTEIN, P.L.L.C. will be there to stand up in court and see that justice is served.